cateru/Memristor_Crossbar_Training_Class/docs/source/Appendix.md

 ## Python Simulation

 In this work, we present the implementation of a Python class that simulates the ***in-situ*** training process of a physical device.
-To replicate the role of synaptic depression and potentiation, an experimental dataset of conductances (similar to the one shown in Figure 2a, 2V, 50ms) has been used.
+To replicate the role of synaptic depression and potentiation, the experimental dataset of conductances shown in Figure 2a (2V, 50ms) has been used.
 Additionally, to achieve a sufficient dynamic range and account for device-to-device variation, the conductances are initialized and updated as follows:

 $$G_{ij} = K \times [(G_{exp}(m) - G_{exp}(0)) + shift_{ij}]$$

-Where $K$ is a multilication factor while $shift_{ij}$ was obtained using a random exponential distribution similar to that of the physical device.
+Where $K$ is a multilication factor while $shift_{ij}$ was obtained using a random lognormal distribution similar to that of the physical device.

 ## Examples